MicrosoftDocs/EMDocs/EMDocs/Solutions/fasttrack-center-benefit-process-for-ems-phases.md

 Microsoft will also connect you with guidance about how to drive successful adoption of the eligible services.

-Based on your current setup, we’ll provide a remediation plan that will bring your source environment up to the minimum requirements for successful onboarding to EMS or its individual cloud services.
+Based on your current setup, we’ll provide a remediation plan that will bring your source environment up to the minimum requirements for successful onboarding to Enterprise Mobility + Security (EMS) or its individual cloud services.
 We’ll also set up appropriate checkpoint calls for the remediation phase.

 ![Onboarding assess phase](./media/ft-4-assess-phase.png)